On this page

 If information comes to light after possession was granted that would have meant that the Court might have taken a different view, it may be possible to set aside or vary the terms of the order/warrant.
 For more information and assistance with this please contact the Housing Options Section.

-Since 6th April 2007, if a landlord takes a deposit, they should within 14 days of receiving a deposit, give the tenant details of how their deposit is protected.
+If a landlord takes a deposit, they should within 14 days of receiving a deposit, give the tenant details of how their deposit is protected.
 There are two types of tenancy deposit protection scheme available for landlords and letting agents.
 All schemes provide a free dispute resolution service.

 What are Tenancy Deposit Schemes?